FRINXio/FRINX-machine/README.md

 The installation script `install.sh` is in the FRINX-machine folder.

-*What does installation do:*
+*The installation script does the following things:*
-* Updates project submodules
+* Updates project submodules (e.g. conductor)
-* Copies license token.
+* Copies license token
-* Pulls conductor project parts from maven repository.
+* Pulls conductor project parts from maven repository
-* Builds conductor-server .jar file.
+* Builds conductor-server .jar file
-* Pulls and creates docker images.
+* Pulls and creates docker images
-* Creates external volumes for data persistence.
+* Creates external volumes for data persistence

-We recommend to run teh install script as regular user, so all files (e.g. netinfra utils) can be edited by the regular user later.
+We recommend to run the install script as regular user and not as sudo, so all files (e.g. netinfra utils) can be edited by the regular user later.

 Installation with the trial license token:
 ```